 When I got home I found that I still had no solution to my dreadful work life.
 I went back to law and after several months of time-wasting delay, back to Alexander lessons.
 Now the hard work really began.
 I felt so wonderful after a lesson but by the next day I needed another one.
 This cycle continued for several years before I found the courage to admit that I did not want to be a lawyer.
 Instead I wanted to conquer my indecisiveness, become more true to myself in everything that I did and sort out the physical problems that I had had all my life – poor breathing, lack of coordination and shocking posture.
 I had already discovered that my posture was a reflection of the way in which I saw myself rather than the way I was born.
 The solution, to study to become an Alexander Teacher was already there, and eventually I found the strength to act on this insight.

-Soon I was living the life of a student again, but learning from a deeper place them purely mentally, embodying my learning.
-I found I was a good student for a change.
+Soon I was living the life of a student again, but learning from a deeper place than purely a mental one; where I was embodying my learning.
+I found, for a change, that I was a good student .
 I cannot give a fair account of the joy and hope with which I began this venture.
 It was heaven.
 Starting at the Centre for Training in Holloway Road was like starting at the bottom.
-The school was a big playground of exploration and fascination, with visiting teachers from near and far, and our wonderful trainer with his magical hands.
-Soon enough, I was part of a lunch group, enjoying afternoon teas with my fellow students.
+The school was a fascinating playground for exploration, with visiting teachers from near and far, and our wonderful trainer with his magical skill.
+Soon enough, I was part of a lunch group, and enjoying afternoon teas with my fellow students.
 These times were important meetings where we discussed the Technique at great length – so the learning day was much longer than the four hours of actual formal school practice.

 A few experiences at school were especially significant.
 There were lessons in which I felt completely connected to the whole of my environment and not at all separate from those around me.
 I was completely flexible and movable and fluid.
 Time opened up into infinity.
 Running and other activities were joyful and effortless.
 I had found my self.